 Associate Director: Ashleigh Brown

 Letters and Sciences is the academic home for students exploring a variety of fields before selecting a major, for post-baccalaureate students taking additional course work, and for non-degree seeking students taking undergraduate courses.
 Letters and Sciences may also serve as the academic home for students completing requirements for entry into a Limited Enrollment Program.
 Additionally, it is the program home for Maryland Promise Scholars.
 Letters and Sciences advisors help students to select and schedule courses, plan academic programs, and learn about campus-wide resources.
 Letters and Sciences collaborates closely with college advising offices, academic departments, and programs across campus and provides a coordinated advising network that features:

 Choosing a Major

-Letters and Sciences students receive information about and referral to a wide range of academic programs and services including specialized workshop sessions.
-Letters and Sciences staff specialize in assisting students to develop strategies and plans for entering Limited Enrollment Programs.
+Letters and Sciences students receive information about and referral to a wide range of academic programs and services including workshops and information fairs.
+Letters and Sciences staff specialize in assisting students with major exploration and to develop strategies and plans for entering Limited Enrollment Programs.

 Business Exploration Series